Purpose of this M&E Toolkit

 - Search for specific tools if you know what you are looking for, OR

 - Provide a process, through the six phases of this M&E journey that you can follow if you want more structured guidance on what/how and when to apply certain approaches and tools

 We hope that this allows for a truly user-friendly experience and we encourage you to provide any feedback for improvements and enhancements to both the structure and content of this toolkit.

 M&E Toolkit Components

-- Each toolkit is aligned to one of the six phases of the M&E journey
+- Each tool is aligned to one of the six phases of the M&E journey

-- On the left-hand side of the toolkit you will see an estimation of time and effort it takes to implement a tool (this is only a guide though!)
+- On the left-hand side of the tool, you will see an estimation of time and effort it takes to implement it (this is only a guide though!)

-- We have also included the level of difficulty for implementation of each of the toolkits, ranging from easy (1) to moderate (3) to difficult (5)
+- We have also included the level of difficulty for implementation of each of the tools, ranging from easy (1) to moderate (3) to difficult (5)